opentensor/developer-docs/docs/tutorials/ocr-subnet-tutorial.md

 data = create_invoice(invoice_info, pdf_filename)
 ...

-# Converts PDF into PIL image using Pillow library
+# Loads PDF and converts it into usable PIL image using Pillow library
 # Used by the corrupt_image() method
 def load_image(pdf_path, page=0, zoom_x=1.0, zoom_y=1.0):